 Why?

 The amount of suffering in the world is astounding.
 One in nine people live on less than $1.90 (in purchasing power) and therefore cannot afford enough food to meet basic nutritional requirements.[1]
 The suffering endured through the torture and slaughter of 70 billion sentient land animals per year for food is immense.[2]
-This suffering of humans and animals has the potential to increase massively for future generations as global catastrophes such as climate change develop further.
+This suffering of humans and animals has the potential to increase massively for future generations as global catastrophes such as climate changecontinue to develop.

 By supporting the most effective giving opportunities, I can use a portion of my income to significantly reduce this suffering without any meaningful reduction in my own wellbeing.
 More information about the philosophy and rationale of effective altruism can be found here.